Bringing sophisticated AI Technology To The Masses

 Xnor then asked GenUI to help prepare them for the all-important Consumer Electronics Show (CES) just a couple of weeks away by building an app to effectively tell the Xnor story.

-The portal offers pre-tuned models based on speed and memory footprint across a number of hardware targets; a benchmarking tool that helps developers gauge the performance of their models; and a set of samples (counters, visualizers, etc.) available in Python, C and Swift.
+The Portal offered pre-tuned models based on speed and memory footprint across a number of hardware targets; a benchmarking tool that helped developers gauge the performance of their models; and a set of samples (counters, visualizers, etc.) available in Python, C and Swift.